 - ¾ teaspoon salt

 - 11.5 oz semisweet chocolate chips

-- Cream together the softened butter, brown sugar, and granulated sugar.
+- In a large bowl, cream together the softened butter, brown sugar, and granulated sugar.

 - Add in the eggs one at a time until fluffy.